“Come, come, who ever you are …”

 (photo credit: Joseph Turner Photography)

-MUUC has an active Social Justice program, offering both one-time and on-going events, including Pride Parade in June, Alternative Fair in December, Habitat for Humanity, and being the starting-point for the Melrose City-Wide Rev. Dr. Martin Luther King Jr. Day of Service.
+MUUC has active Social Justice Ministries programming, which are flexible and responsive to needs, offering both one-time and on-going events, including Pride Parade in June, Alternative Fair in December, Habitat for Humanity, and being the starting-point for the Melrose City-Wide Rev. Dr. Martin Luther King Jr. Day of Service.

-Check out the links on the left for more information about some of the various active groups and committees on our church.
+Check out all the links on this page and side-bars for more information about some of the various active groups and committees on our church.